-DEFICIT RECOVERY PLAN AND CONTRIBUTIONS
+SURPLUS/DEFICIT SPREAD PERIOD AND CONTRIBUTIONS

-As the solvency level of the Fund is 107% at the valuation date i.e. the assets of the Fund are greater than the liabilities, the surplus can potentially be used to reduce ongoing contribution requirements.
-However, the funding position at individual employer any and for some employers a deficit recovery plan needs to be implemented such that level will vary and for some employers a deficit recovery plan needs to be implemented such that additional contributions are paid into the Fund to meet the shortfall.
+As the solvency level of the Fund is [103]% at the valuation date i.e. the assets of the Fund are greater than the liabilities, the surplus can potentially be used to reduce ongoing contribution requirements.
+However, the funding position at individual employer level will vary and for some employers a deficit recovery plan needs to be implemented such that additional contributions are paid into the Fund to meet the shortfall.

-Deficit contributions paid to the Fund / surplus run off in respect of each employer will be expressed as a percentage of pensionable pay and it is the Fund's objective that any funding deficit is eliminated as quickly as the participating employers can reasonably afford given other competing cost pressures.
-This may result in some flexibility in recovery periods by employer which would be at the sole discretion of the Administering Authority.
-The recovery periods will be set by the Fund, although employers will be free to pay above the minimum contribution certified if they wish.
+Deficit contributions paid to the Fund / surplus run off in respect of each employer will be expressed as a percentage of pensionable pay and it is the Fund's objective that any funding deficit is eliminated as quickly as the participating employers can reasonably afford given other competing cost pressures and based on the Administering Authority's view of the employer's covenant and risk to the Fund.
+For employers in deficit, this may result in some flexibility in recovery periods by employer which would be at the sole discretion of the Administering Authority.
+The recovery periods will be set by the Fund, although employers will be free to pay above the minimum contribution certified if they wish or to select any shorter deficit recovery period if they wish.
 Employers may also elect to make prepayments of deficit contributions which could result in a cash saving over the valuation certificate period.
-For employers in surplus this will be removed at a rate which depends on the circumstances of each employer.
+For employers in surplus, this will be removed at a rate which depends on the circumstances of each employer.
 This will depend on the financial covenant and if the employer may potentially exit the Fund in the near future.
 In some cases this may mean the employer pays the primary contribution rate unadjusted.